yuja/jj/docs/design/run.md

 For `jj run` there is prior art in Mercurial, git branchless and Google's internal Mercurial.
 Currently git-branchless `git test` and `hg fix` implement some kind of command runner.
 The Google internal `hg run` works in conjunction with CitC (Clients in the Cloud) which allows it to lazily apply the current command to any affected file.
-Currently no Jujutsu backend (Git, Native) has a fancy virtual filesystem supporting it, so we can't apply this optimization.
+Currently no open-source Jujutsu backend (Git, Simple) has a fancy virtual filesystem supporting it, so we can't apply this optimization.
 We could do the same once we have an implementation of the working copy based on a virtual file system.
 Until then, we have to run the commands in regular local-disk working copies.

 ## Goals and Non-Goals